pythonspeed/filprofiler/README.md

 If you're using data processing or scientific computing libraries, I have written a relevant [guide to reducing memory usage](https://pythonspeed.com/datascience/).

-## How Fil works

-Fil uses the `LD_PRELOAD`/`DYLD_INSERT_LIBRARIES` mechanism to preload a shared library at process startup.
-This shared library captures all memory allocations and deallocations and keeps track of them.

-At the same time, the Python tracing infrastructure (used e.g. by `cProfile` and `coverage.py`) to figure out which Python callstack/backtrace is responsible for each allocation.

-For performance reasons, only the largest allocations are reported, with a minimum of 99% of allocated memory reported.
-The remaining <1% is highly unlikely to be relevant when trying to reduce usage; it's effectively noise.

 ### Fil and threading, with notes on NumPy and Zarr {#threading}